SujitSingh11/katacoda-scenarios/Deploying the webapp/step1.md

 # Setup your enviorment

+NOTE: This commands can be executed multiple times, If you face any errors just reset the scenerio by refresing the page

-Create a Kubernetes cluster using this command
+## Create a Kubernetes cluster using this command

 `kubeadm init --apiserver-advertise-address=[[HOST_IP]] --pod-network-cidr=10.244.0.0/16`{{execute HOST1}}